babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: But test262 is just tests by the committee and someone has to create them.
 They can actually miss tests.
 Some of our team members have actually added tests because they found something.

-That's a whole scenario in itself.
+**Henry**: That's a whole scenario in itself.
 How do you come up with a test to test your language feature?

 **Jason**: Right, in the language.

 **Henry**: I've talked to some people that work on it.
 Leo was saying they have generative tests, so they create code that will create more tests for them.
 Maybe that's an argument against adding syntax and why at the extreme level, lisp type stuff is good because it's just the parentheses, you create your macro system.

-And then with us, every time you add a feature, you have to test against every other interaction with every other feature.
+**Henry**: And then with us, every time you add a feature, you have to test against every other interaction with every other feature.

 **Jason**: Yeah, combinatorial.

 **Henry**: So our tests become impossible instead of do.This is more inside baseball, but we use snapshot tests; we called them fixtures.

-It's just input output, right?
+**Henry**: It's just input output, right?
 And make sure they're the same.
 But that doesn't mean it runs.

-And so we need executable tests.
+**Henry**: And so we need executable tests.
 And those are the test262 tests, right?
 Those take longer to write and longer to run, but at least you can verify them.
 The problem with the snapshot, you just kind of like skim through it, you don't know if they're wrong.

 **Jason**: This actually comes back to the problem that I kind of stumbled onto with preset-env.

-Every once in a while you'll have preset-env doing something that looks absolutely logical, right?
+**Jason**: Every once in a while you'll have preset-env doing something that looks absolutely logical, right?
 It would have generated, an arrow function inside of the class constructor, which for a given browser support target looks like it is absolutely good to go.

-And then later on a bug report gets opened on the Babel repo saying, "Hey, this, this syntax is supposed to be valid in Safari 10?"
+**Jason**: And then later on a bug report gets opened on the Babel repo saying, "Hey, this, this syntax is supposed to be valid in Safari 10?"

-But as it turns out, when you run it, it throws.
+**Jason**: But as it turns out, when you run it, it throws.
 It's in a specific example: any arrow function inside of a class definition throws in Safari 10.

-And that's where it's like, someone on Babel team would've had to run into this bug in order to put that in the data that powers preset-env.
+**Jason**: And that's where it's like, someone on Babel team would've had to run into this bug in order to put that in the data that powers preset-env.
 Ironically, you're probably not gonna run into the bug because you were transpiling before this became an option. (laughs)

 **Henry**: So we need tests where you compile all the way down at every level in between.
 Ideally we have some sort of funding from companies that allows us to run all outputs for all browsers.